 If oats aren’t your thing, make some eggs on toast and eat it all before you head off to work.

-Think about what you eat.
+Think about what you eat and whether or not you are actually physically hungry.
 Take time to enjoy what you eat and importantly don’t get caught out because you forgot your meal prep!

 In terms of drinks, steer clear of fruit flavoured drinks, sodas, fruit juices, skim milk and instead have full fat milk, tomato juice, green smoothies, water, tea and coffee